ALPEMA ~ faq

 What is the lifetime of a plate-fin heat exchanger?

 Under steady-state conditions the lifetime of a plate-fin heat exchanger is comparable to that of other heat exchange equipment types.
 Well operated plate-fin heat exchangers installed over 40 years ago are still in operation.
+Situations that can reduce BAHX lifetime can include operation outside recommended operation conditions, even occasionally, and repairs.
+Great care should be taken in performance monitoring and leak detection under these conditions.
 Refer to Section 8 for recommended good practice.

 How can plate-fin heat exchangers be repaired on site?
 Are there standard repair procedures?

 Repair procedures depend on the type of damage.
 Seal welding of leakages or blocking of damaged passages may apply.
 It is recommended that any repair be carried out only by the manufacturer or a recognised specialist repair team.
+All repairs should be accompanied by thermal and hydraulic reviews.
 For more information, see Section 4.12.

 What are recommended maintenance intervals and procedures?